K Dub Shine: Career

+He formed the acclaimed hip-hop group King Giddra, alongside fellow rapper Zeebra and producer DJ Oasis in 1993.
 By the late 1990s, K Dub Shine had created his own record label and had become a big force in the Japanese underground hip hop scene.
 Many of his lyrics seek to depict accurately and without bias the reality of Japanese youth culture.
+He has done multiple collaborations with Soul Scream in his career, and has also featured on RGTO by AKLO, which has surpassed 26 million view on YouTube as of 2024.
+In 2011, in response to the Tōhoku earthquake and tsunami, her performed a charity gig alongside King Giddra to raise money for the victims.